j-easy/easy-random/README.md

 # What is Easy Random ?

-Easy Random is a library that generates random Java beans.
+Easy Random is a library that generates random Java objects.
 You can think of it as an [ObjectMother](https://martinfowler.com/bliki/ObjectMother.html) for the JVM.
 Let's say you have a class `Person` and you want to generate a random instance of it, here we go:

 ```java
 EasyRandom easyRandom = new EasyRandom();